-(…and why your free book doesn’t interest anyone!)
+(…and why your free book doesn’t interest most people!)

-You’re probably wondering… why did Kerrie say “and why your free book doesn’t interest anyone”?
+You’re probably wondering… why did Kerrie say “and why your free book doesn’t interest most people”?
 I’ll tell you why – and it’s a crucial mistake that authors make as part of their marketing.

 I can’t tell you how many times I get a direct message on Twitter with a sales pitch of “Check out my free ebook entitled ‘blah blah blah here” with the download link.
 And there it is.
 I could have a free book if I wanted.
 But I don’t want it.
 Why?